jeissler/jeissler.com/README.md

 ## 📬 Contact

-To reach out, just fill out the form on the site or fork this repo and build your own portfolio.
+To reach out, just fill out the form on the site or catch me on [linkedin](https://www.linkedin.com/in/jeissler/).